 Divorce in Texas

 The state of Texas provides no-fault as well as fault-based grounds for divorce.
 The most common form of divorce is the no-fault option based on irreconcilable differences preventing the marriage from being saved.
 This type of Texas divorce does not require proof of marital misconduct.
 However, it may still be contested where spouses cannot agree on a legal settlement of all divorce-related issues.
 Resolving these family law issues may call for negotiation or litigation in an Austin court.

 - The division of marital property and debt.
 Texas operates on a community property basis that calls for as even a division as possible of marital property.

 - Child custody and visitation.
 This involves both legal custody and physical custody.
-Legal custody gives parents major decision-making rights concerning children while physical custody authorizes with whom the child will live.
+Legal custody gives parents major decision-making legal rights concerning children while physical custody authorizes with whom the child will live.

 - Spousal support.
-This provides financial support to a less economically-advantaged spouse and is decided by the courts after reviewing many factors on a case-by-case basis.
+This provides financial support to a less economically-advantaged spouse and is decided by the TX courts after reviewing many factors on a case-by-case basis.